camal-cakar-gcx/gcx-sre-stub-image/README.md

-# SRE GCX STUB Image
+# GCX SRE STUB IMAGE

 ## Purpose
 This is a simple stub image which can be used to verify a working infrastructure.
 In contains following feature: